FANCaipei/buy-with-eth/portal/src/constants/IntegrationDocBeforeGpt.md

 ### onReady callback

-Initializing OcelotPay is an asynchronous operation, and it returns a promise of boolean type.
-However, even after the initialization is complete, there may be some ongoing asynchronous HTTP requests.
-During this period, OcelotPay may not be ready for use.
-You can check the readiness of OcelotPay by calling:
+OcelotPay init is an async function, it returns a boolean type promise.
+But event init finished there may be some async http requests running, at this moment OcelotPay is not ready to be used.
+You can check OcelotPay ready status by calling:

 `OcelotPay.isReady()`

-For your convenience, we offer the **onReady** callback.
-This callback will be triggered once OcelotPay is fully prepared for use.
+For your convenient, we provide the **onReady** callback.
+The onReady callback will be called once OcelotPay is ready.

-For instance, you can initialize OcelotPay at the root of your application and utilize the onReady callback in your components.
+For example you can just init OcelotPay at the root of your app, and use onReady callback in your components.

-Here's an example of React code:
+Here is an example code of react

 ```
 // at your app root